adospinoiu/AWS_Employee_Information_Bank/README.md

 #7 To actually access the S3-Bucket I am trying to use AWS Lambda ... which is simply a function that when called it will returned a signed-url that can be used to upload data to the bucket.
 The AWS Lambda function also has to be tied to the right bucket and also given the right permissions.

 #8 An API Gateway is created to call-up the AWS Lambda function.
 The API Gateway is an APIT endpoint to which GET-Request can be made .. it then activates the AWS Lambda function and returns an "upLoad URL" as the response.
 That upLoad URL is what SHOULD work to perform a PUT-Request to load the object-file into the S3 Bucket.

+#9 And this is where I'm stuck currently.
+The GET-Request through the API Gateway is working.
+I do get a response from the Lambda function with the upLoadURL ... however, when I try to use the upLoadURL to actually make the PUT-Request ... it does not work.